 - Sleeping Bag: You don’t need to spend a fortune, but you do need a great sleeping bag.
-For extreme cold weather I currently use a Rab Women’s Ascent 700 – it’s a lightweight, 4 season down sleeping bag.
-A cheaper alternative is to get a synthetic sleeping bag like a Challenger Lite 400, the only downside is that they tend to be bigger and heavier.
-You should be able to hire a sleeping bag if you’d rather not invest in one.
+For extreme cold weather, I currently use a lightweight, 4-season down sleeping bag.
+A cheaper alternative is to get a synthetic sleeping bag.
+The only downside is that they tend to be bigger and heavier.
+You can also hire a sleeping bag if you’d rather not invest in one.

-- Sleeping Bag Liner: I used a silk sleeping bag liner.
+- Sleeping Bag Liner: I used a fleece sleeping bag liner.
 They help keep your sleeping bag clean and add that extra bit of warmth.
-I also used this on its own in hotter climates like the Tanzanian coast and in Southeast Asia.
-If you’re just doing Kilimanjaro, a fleece or microfibre liner would be a cheaper alternative.

-- Roll Mat: Therm-a-Rest is my brand of choice, and they have a really wide selection of roll mat options these days.
-Some companies provide you with a roll mat, so check before you go.
+- Roll Mat: Therm-a-Rest is my brand of choice, and they have a wide selection of roll mat options.
+Some companies provide these for you anyway, so check before you go.

 Kilimanjaro Packing List – Toiletries